 Understanding types of assets

-- include shares and property
+- include shares (private and public) and listed property securities

 - generally carry higher levels of risk in the short term, yet can deliver higher returns over the long term.*